Harry Nixon: Life and career

 Nixon resumed his former Cabinet position of Provincial Secretary and Registrar in the Hepburn cabinet and was the senior minister in the government.
 During World War II, Hepburn clashed with William Lyon Mackenzie King, the Liberal Prime Minister of Canada, arguing that King was not sufficiently prosecuting the war effort, in particular by not introducing conscription (see Conscription Crisis of 1944).
 Hepburn openly supported King's rival, Conservative leader Arthur Meighen in a 1942 York South by-election, and seemed to be calling for the defeat of King.
 This was too much for many Ontario Liberals, who were either King loyalists or feared a rift between the federal and provincial parties.
 Hepburn was forced to resign on October 21, 1942.

 Nixon was widely seen as the "heir apparent," and had earlier turned down Hepburn's offer to recommend that Nixon be appointed Premier, as Nixon insisted the leadership should be the choice of the party, not of Hepburn.
 However, Hepburn, while resigning as Premier, insisted on remaining as party leader, and simply appointed his ally, Gordon Daniel Conant as the new Premier of Ontario on October 21, 1942.
 Nixon resigned from the cabinet on October 22, 1942, in opposition to Hepburn's refusal to allow a leadership convention to elect a new leader.
 Conant was forced to resign after only six months due to serious divisions in the party, and a leadership convention was called.
-Nixon was chosen as Liberal leader, and thus appointed Premier in May 1943, but his government was unable to win the election held three months later, and the Liberals were reduced to third place behind George Drew's Progressive Conservatives and Ted Jolliffe's Co-operative Commonwealth Federation.
+Nixon was chosen as Liberal leader at the 1943 Ontario Liberal leadership convention, and thus appointed Premier in May 1943, but his government was unable to win the election held three months later, and the Liberals were reduced to third place behind George Drew's Progressive Conservatives and Ted Jolliffe's Co-operative Commonwealth Federation.
 Nixon resigned as Liberal leader on December 10, 1944, and nominated Hepburn as the party's House Leader (interim leader).
 Hepburn led to party into the 1945 provincial election.

 Harry Nixon remained a Liberal Member of Provincial Parliament (MPP)^{1} until his death in 1961.
 His son, Robert Nixon succeeded him as MPP, and later became leader of the Liberal Party but never Premier.
 He served as Treasurer in the Cabinet of David Peterson from 1985 to 1990.
 Harry Nixon's granddaughter (and Robert Nixon's daughter) Jane Stewart served as a Cabinet minister in the federal Liberal government of Jean Chrétien.